28raining/vw_games/worms/planning/status/README.md

 # Updates Page

+## May 3rd

+- Added jumping.
+Added a gravity function.
+Not really sure why the gravity looks unrealistic, something to do with the distance between pixels and the real distance.
+Maybe we can know find pixels-per-inch and literally map pixles to inches?.
+Window.devicePixelRatio.
+This might actually be needed to make canvas look good on all devices. *completed this*
+- Pixi could be good in the future for more complex anmiation which runs smoother.
+For now I think everything can be done on the canvas without much complexity.
+Or three.js, use tlgf to easily modify 3d objects. tlgf have anchors so you can modify 3d objects in the browser. v cool!

 ## April 26th

 - Started using milligram to stype all the buttons very nicely and easily.
 Looked at using bootstrap but it is very heavy.
 This article ranked it as best lightweight: https://designmodo.com/frontend-web-dev-frameworks/
 - Added multiple players + multiple worms.
 Involved creating a player number, restructering database, changing renderer so there can be an infinite number of worms.
+- Probably should use spectre or mustard css framework, much more features than milligram

 ## April 19th 2020